-Faculty Clearing Rosters Due to Inactive Enrollment
+1. Faculty Clearing Rosters Due to Inactive Enrollment

-Pursuant to Title 5 Section 58004, faculty must clear the rosters of inactive enrollment as of the day before the census day for all students.
+Pursuant to Title 5 Section 58004, faculty must clear the rolls of inactive enrollment as of the day before the census day for all students.
 Inactive enrollment in a course is defined as follows:

-As of census day, any student who:
+As of census day, any student who: has

-- · has been identified as a no show, or - · has officially withdrawn from the course, or - is no longer participating in the course.
+- · has been identified as a no show, or - has officially withdrawn from the course, or - is no longer participating in the coursebeen dropped from the course.
 A student shall be dropped if they are no longer participating in the course, except if there are extenuating circumstances.
 "No longer participating" includes, but is not limited to, excessive unexcused absences but must relate to nonattendance.
 "Extenuating circumstances" are verified cases of accidents, illness, or other circumstances beyond the control of the student.
 The "drop date" shall be the day immediately preceding census day.

-Dropping Students Due to Excessive Absences or Nonparticipation
+2. Dropping Students Due to Excessive Absences or Nonparticipation

 A student may also be dropped after census day for excessive absences or for nonparticipation in an online course as stated in the instructor's course syllabus.
-It is the student's responsibility to withdraw from a course(s) and the instructor may also withdraw for excessive absences.